Where does it hurt?

 - Yellow in the Manga also has the power to heal Pokemon by touching them.
 The difference is that she is a Trainer.
 She's not the only one with that power...

 - Micaiah from Fire Emblem: Radiant Dawn (from the above picture) has the aptly-named "Healing Hand" (or Sacrifice in the English adaptation).
 More of a sacrifice than anything, as she uses her life force to heal others.
-Notable because she is the lead (well, sort of).
+Notable because she is one of the lead characters, the other being Ike.
 It's kind of a double edged sword, though:

-- On one hand, its only real use is for EXP grinding (by using it on someone and having Laura heal Michiah) and healing status effect (something it does without HP loss), becomes even more useless once she can promote and use staves — they don't leave the already frail liability (who gives a game over if she dies) injured.
+- On one hand, its only real uses are for EXP grinding (by using it on someone and having Laura heal Michiah) and healing status effects (something it does without HP loss).
+It becomes even more useless once she can promote and use staves — they don't leave the already frail liability (who gives a game over if she dies) injured.

 - On the other, it still retains situational uses for its ability to remove status effects without taking up inventory space and being unaffected by silence.
-(If she's silenced, she cannot do anything but use this.)
+(If Micaiah is silenced, she cannot do anything but use this until the effect has passed.)

 - In Kanon, it's revealed that Mai can heal others with her tears.
 Unfortunately, when news of her powers spread, the people around her condemned her as a freak.